How it Works

 Seating begins at 6:15pm (5:15pm Sundays).
 We have wonderful house managers and amazing volunteers ready to help you get a seat and show you how the room works.
 Once you are seated, you are welcome to go to the back of the room to get delicious food and drinks at our food and drink bars!
 You pay for your food/drinks there and bring it back to wherever you are seated.
 A volunteer will be close behind to help get your food tray.
 Once you're settled in, enjoy your libations before the show starts.
 You can buy food and drinks until 7:20pm (6:20pm Sundays).
 You're welcome to continue to enjoy your food and drinks while the show is going on, we just don't sell anything during the show.
 The show starts at 7:30pm (6:30pm Sundays).
 Sit back and revel in the magic!
 At intermission enjoy the desserts available at the food and drink bars!

-And that is how a typical evening at The Shakespeare Tavern® works!
+And that is how a typical evening at The Shakespeare Tavern® Playhouse works!

-*Since seating is first-come, first-served within each section, it is not guaranteed, particularly if your party arrives close to curtain, that we will be able to seat you all together, particularly on sold out nights.
+*Since seating is first-come, first-served within each section, it is not guaranteed, particularly if your party arrives close to curtain, that we will be able to seat you all together, especially on sold out nights.
 We will make every effort to do so, but it is not guaranteed.
+Also please note that a limited number of tables/seats are held in advance for those patrons who purchase the Royal Upgrade Packages.

 Never seen a Shakespeare play?
 Or maybe it’s been a while and you’re afraid you won’t understand what’s going on?